 The intern will initiate and develop original written content as related to agreed deliverables discussed with Supervisor and present to Executive Team of SAPC and other leadership when possible.
 Intern will attend and participate in staff meetings as well as organizational meetings when relevant to work.
 It is envisioned that the Supervisor and intern will have frequent check-ins and the intern will be able to and afforded time to attend staff meetings.

 The candidate should possess a strong health policy, research, and analytical skills.
 They should also desire to work in an environment that exposes them to learning about the public sector, substance use and the spectrum of substance use treatment, the safety net, and public funding streams.
-The SPD Unite is a small, but motivated team of self-starters.
+The PSI Unite is a small, but motivated team of self-starters.
 The potential intern will have autonomy to shape their work and contribute fresh ideas.
 This is a unique opportunity to shape the landscape of healthcare implementation in Los Angeles.

 On a scale of 0 to 5, the level of internship supervision from very little (0) to a great deal (5) will be a 3.5.